-We have audited the accompanying balance sheets of CenterPoint Energy Transition Bond Company II, LLC (the Company) as of December 31, 2006 and 2005, and the related statements of income and changes in member's equity for the year ended December 31, 2006 and the period from December 16, 2005 (date of initial operations) through December 31, 2005 and statements of cash flows for the year ended December 31, 2006, the period from December 16, 2005 (date of initial operations) through December 31, 2005 and the period from December 3, 2004 (inception) through December 31, 2004.
+We have audited the accompanying balance sheets of CenterPoint Energy Transition Bond Company II, LLC (the "Company") as of December 31, 2007 and 2006, and the related statements of income and changes in member's equity and cash flows for the years ended December 31, 2007 and 2006 and the period from December 16, 2005 (date of initial operations) through December 31, 2005.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.